Galkurta/Fintopio-BOT/README.md

 3. **Set up your accounts**

-   Create a file named `data.txt` in the project root directory.
+   Edit`data.txt`.
 Add your Fintopio account data, one per line, in the following format:

    ```
    user=